- More than 12,000 people between the ages of 0 and 19 die from unintentional injuries each year.

 Children are also injured by falling objects.
 Shelves, tables and chairs fill classrooms across America.
 Staff have the responsibility to ensure that these objects aren’t in danger of tipping over and harming a child.
 Children in daycare are also injured by bottle warmers on a too frequent basis.
 These items should always be out of reach of children, as should their cords.

 No child should be injured because of an accident that could have been prevented.
-If this has happened to your family, you need a Miami personal injury attorney who will aggressively fight for your rights.
+If this has happened to your family, you need a Nashville personal injury attorney who will aggressively fight for your rights.
 You and your family do not deserve to be in financial distress, nor should your child be suffering.